oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - **Create a risk assessment report for the client that summarises the risk assessment findings**

 ## TOOL
-- **Microsoft Excel
+- Microsoft Excel
 - Risk Assessment Template

-- ## Links to Document used
+- ## Links to the Document used
-- **•	NIST Guide for Conducting Risk Assessments.**
+- **NIST Guide for Conducting Risk Assessments.**
-- **•	SO/IEC 27001:2013 Information technology - Security techniques - Information security management systems - Requirements.**
+- **SO/IEC 27001:2013 Information technology - Security techniques - Information security management systems - Requirements.**
-- **•	SANS Institute: Risk Assessment Methodologies.**
+- **SANS Institute: Risk Assessment Methodologies.**
-- **•	Guide to Getting Started with a Cybersecurity Risk Assessment.**
+- **Guide to Getting Started with a Cybersecurity Risk Assessment.**
-- **•	The Open Group Risk Management Standard.**
+- **The Open Group Risk Management Standard.**

 ## DEFINITIONS
 - **Risk assessment: a process of identifying potential risks, analysing their likelihood and potential impact, and implementing measures to mitigate those risks.**